Comparing Sequential Forecasters: Experiments

-Among the constant baselines, none of them are expected to dominate each other at the end, although the true $\Delta_t$ between them may change signs over time.
-For example, for $t \in (10^2, 0.5 \cdot 10^3)$, in which reality consistently favors the outcome 0, the \texttt{always\_0} forecaster is expected to dominate over the \texttt{always\_1} forecaster, although the sign will then reverse over the next span where reality consistently favors the outcome 1.
-Among the algorithmic forecasters, it is expected that the K29 variants will consistently perform better than the Laplace algorithm, especially when using ones with sharper kernels, because they should be better at modeling the sharp changepoints.
+The choices of forecasters and Reality are made in such a way that the unknown parameter $\Delta_t$, for $t = 1, \dotsc, T$, can not only change its sign but also have different variances over time.
+For example, the \texttt{mix\_10} forecaster outperforms ($\Delta_t > 0$) the \texttt{mix\_01} forecaster on average during $t \in (2000, 6000)$, while the sign then reverses ($\Delta_t < 0$) for $t \in (6000, 10000)$.
+Among the algorithmic forecasters, the K29 variants consistently perform better than the Laplace algorithm, especially when using sharper kernels, because they are better at modeling the sharp changepoints over time.

-In Figure~\ref{fig:figure1} and Figure~\ref{fig:confseq_illustrative}, we plot the 95\% Hoeffding and EB CSs, fixed-time CI, and asymptotic CS for $\Delta_t$ (left), along with their widths (right).
-We draw the plots for three illustrative cases: when one forecaster is strictly better than the other always (Figure~\ref{fig:figure1}), when the two forecasters are alternatingly good but no better than the other overall (Figure~\ref{fig:confseq_illustrative}, top), and when one forecaster is typically but not always better than the other (Figure~\ref{fig:confseq_illustrative}, bottom).